tokahuke/samizdat/readme.md

 ## Licensing

-All code under the Samizdat Project is Free Software and is licensed to any individal or
+All code under the Samizdat Project is Free Software and is licensed to any individual or
     organization under the AGPLv3 license.
 You are free to run, study, alter and redistribute the software as you wish, as long as you abide by the terms of the aforementioned license.